 Rationale: We just want to make your next favourite mobile game.
 Setting up a database and maintaining full GDPR compliance is hard work that we'd rather put into our games.
 Not to mention the possibilities of your data being pwned, wow, what a nightmare that'd be.
-The simplest and most effective way for us to prevent suffering a data breach, and to ensure your personal data is protected, is to not have your personal data in the first place.
+The simplest and most effective way for us to prevent a data breach, and to ensure your personal data is protected, is to not have your personal data in the first place.

 All of our apps keep their data entirely on your own device.
 You can uninstall the app at any time, and delete the data.
 You can also uninstall the app but keep the data (if your operating system supports this option).
 It's entirely up to you, but please remember that if you delete your data, you might lose access to any in-app purchases you may have bought.